carsoncole/tree-recycle/README.md

 ##### Reservation sources

 When taking reservations, users select from a drop down where they heard about the event.
-The choices are hard-coded as an Enum in `reservation.rb` and should be configured.
+The choices are hard-coded as an Enum in `reservation.rb` and should be configured to fit your own community.

 reservation.rb

 ```
   enum :heard_about_source, { facebook: 1, safeway_flyer: 6, christmas_tree_lot_flyer: 7, nextdoor: 2, newspaper: 8, roadside_sign: 3, 'Town & Country reader board': 9, word_of_mouth: 4, email_reminder_from_us: 5, other: 99 }
 ```

 #### USPS API Access